jaddison/django-simple-elasticsearch/docs/usage.rst

                 }
             }

-With this mixin implementation, you can now use the `es_manage` management command to bulk reindex all `BlogPost` items.
-Note that there are additional `@classmethods` you can override to customize functionality.
+With this mixin implementation, you can now use the :code:`es_manage` management command to bulk reindex all :python:`BlogPost` items.
+Note that there are additional :python:`@classmethods` you can override to customize functionality.
 Sane defaults have been provided for these - see the source for details.

-Of course, our `BlogPost` implementation doesn't ensure that your Elasticsearch index is updated every time you save or delete - for this, you can use the `ElasticsearchIndexMixin` built-in save and delete handlers.
+Of course, our :python:`BlogPost` implementation doesn't ensure that your Elasticsearch index is updated every time you save or delete - for this, you can use the :python:`ElasticsearchIndexMixin` built-in save and delete handlers.

 .. code-block:: python